 Audiobooks are paid per finished hour (PFH).
 If your rate is $200 PFH, you would earn $2,000 for a book that runs 10 hours.
 However, your actual time spent in recording the book will be longer than 10 hours.
 Refer to this article for a more in-depth explanation about the time needed to produce an audiobook and this one for info about computing your per finished hour rate.

-In order to gain the attention of authors and publishers who actually have decent budgets, you first need to develop a portfolio of solid titles, by which I mean you should record books in popular genres that have finished times of at least 6-8 hours.
-You may choose to take some projects on a royalty share (RS) contract in order to gain experience.
+In order to gain the attention of authors and publishers who actually have decent budgets — particularly those with SAG/AFTRA agreements (note that union membership qualifies you for other benefits such as health insurance) — you first need to develop a portfolio of solid titles, by which I mean you should record books in popular genres that have finished times of at least 6-8 hours.
+You may choose to take some projects on a royalty share (RS) contract in order to gain more experience.
 I wrote extensive articles about RS projects here and here.

 In addition to possibly taking low-paying and/or speculative work at the start of your career, you should assess what you’re willing to sacrifice in order to pursue this work.
 I know people who worked a day job, narrated in their off hours, and only slept 3-4 hours for several years.
 They didn’t leave the day job until their narration income could fully support them.